LukePappa/Ourism/text.md

-To obtain complete freedom from misery, internalize this maxim: Don't impose misery upon yourself.
+To obtain freedom from misery, internalize this maxim: Don't impose misery upon yourself.